damianhakert/damianhakert.github.io/source/strategy/index.html.md

 1. A highly available GitLab.com that [feels fast](https://gitlab.com/gitlab-com/operations/issues/182) and has little downtime.

 2. [Free CI runners for everyone](https://dev.gitlab.org/gitlab/gitlab-ci/issues/322) for at least as long as our credits last.
 DONE

-3. Foster leadership that stresses radiating knowledge in code, documentation, and blog articles.

 4. [Continuous Deployment of master to GitLab.com via packages.](https://gitlab.com/gitlab-com/operations/issues/146)